orb-community/orb-website/docs/getting_started.md

     Check an example [here](/documentation/running_orb_agent/#sample-provisioning-commands).

-7. Paste the *Provisioning Command* into a terminal on the node where you want your agent to run (optionally edit "mock" to be the real interface name) and run the command.
+7. Run the *Provisioning Command* into a terminal on the node where you want your agent to run.
 See [Running Orb Agent](documentation/running_orb_agent.md) for more details.
 8. Close out of the *Agent Credentials* menu.
 Refresh the *Agents List* in UI.
 The agent you just created should display an *Online* status.
 ![Agent List: agent online](./img/agent_online.png)
 9. Optionally, click the agent's name to view the *Agent View* screen.
 This screen will contain more information as you add the agent to an agent group and add corresponding policies and datasets.